 Demolition to the north west adjacent to a six-story office block being retained by the client:

 This roof structure involved the removal of 3 substantially constructed flat lattice roof trusses, much of the steel work was too heavy for the use of high reach so this was again dismantled.

-This part of the works was intentionally left as the last section to be demolished, this was because it was fairly large in size, also not unsubstantial in weight, approximately 550t as determined when it was subsequently processed & removed for scrap recycling.
-It required a large area for it to land after the hinge-over method & the direction of hinge-over was not as precise as the previous hinge-
+This part of the works was intentionally left as the last section to be demolished, this was because it was fairly large in size, also not unsubstantial in weight, approximately 550t as determined when it was subsequently processed and removed for scrap recycling.
+It required a large area for it to land after the hinge-over method and the direction of hinge-over was not as precise as the previous hinge-

 overs, because of the angle of the columns constructed, they were not consistent with all the other columns meaning that it would possibly fall slightly to one side.